-For many families Memorial Day means a much-needed long weekend, but this year take a minute to teach kids why they have that extra day off school.
+For many families, Memorial Day means a much-needed long weekend, or an excuse to grill and pack a picnic.
+If you don’t already, this year take a minute to teach kids why they actually have that extra day off school.
 Read on for the low-down on what Memorial Day means and how to explain it to the kiddos.

 photo: James McNellis via flickr

 In a nutshell, Memorial Day is a day of remembrance for those who have died in military service.
 Originally called Decoration Day because a procession would lead to a cemetery where the graves of fallen soldiers would be decorated with flowers— a common practice among people for generations before it “caught on” as an official holiday.
 It didn’t become an official US holiday until 1966.
 After World War I the holiday was changed to honor all those who had died during military service (not just during the Civil War).
 In 1971 congress changed the date to be the last Monday in May, in order to insure a three-day weekend.

 Playing a simple memory game with the kids, or talking about any person, place or event you remember can help start the conversation about remembrance.

 What is the military?

 Ask the kiddos if they’ve heard of the Army, Navy, Airforce, Marines and Coast Guard.
 This is the military.
 The military is part of our government, and is made up of people who have agreed to join the Army, Navy, Airforce, Marines or Coast Guard, in order to become part of this branch of the government.
 They are trained for many situations, including emergencies at home.
 Their goal is to protect people who live in their country (and elsewhere).